Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Geometric set-up and preliminaries

-We should like to say that the data (\ref{eq:gauge_data}), (\ref{eq:r_data}), (\ref{eq:Q_data}), (\ref{eq:phi_data}) uniquely specifies a solution to the Einstein-Maxwell-Klein-Gordon system, which should moreover be spatially homogeneous.
-Of course, in order to have uniqueness we must impose a gauge for the Maxwell field $A$, and we choose to have
+In the following proposition, we show that the data (\ref{eq:gauge_data}), (\ref{eq:r_data}), (\ref{eq:Q_data}), (\ref{eq:phi_data}) uniquely specifies a solution to the Einstein-Maxwell-Klein-Gordon system, which is moreover spatially homogeneous.
+Of course, in order to have uniqueness we must impose a gauge for the Maxwell field $A$.
+In our setting, for the purpose of reducing the Einstein-Maxwell-Klein-Gordon system to a system of ODEs (see already Section~\ref{sub:evol_eqs} and \eqref{eq:gauge_maxwell}), it will be convenient to choose

 We now identify the spacetime describing the hairy black hole interior spacetimes studied in this article, which we firstly describe in the regular coordinate system $(U, V)$.